awsdocs/amazon-s3-userguide/doc_source/batch-ops-legal-hold-off.md

-# Use S3 Batch Operations to turn off S3 Object Lock legal hold<a name="batch-ops-legal-hold-off"></a>
+# Using S3 Batch Operations to turn off S3 Object Lock legal hold<a name="batch-ops-legal-hold-off"></a>

 The following example builds on the previous examples of creating a trust policy, and setting S3 Batch Operations and S3 Object Lock configuration permissions\.
 It shows how to disable Object Lock legal hold on objects using Batch Operations\.